From the Moon to the Classroom: A Lunar Expert Brings Design Thinking for Rovers to Arkansas

 We don't wait for communities to stumble upon world-class expertise.
 We go and get it.
 We find the mission directors, the semiconductor engineers, the AI researchers, the satellite operations specialists — and we bring them directly into the classrooms that have the most to gain from the encounter.
 Not as a one-off novelty, but as a deliberate, structured part of a curriculum that connects K-12 education to the real industries building the future.

 Sam Richards grew up in Leicester, England.
-He built a career that took him to the frontlines of commercial lunar exploration.
-From Leicester to Arkansas to the Moon.
+She built a career that took her to the frontlines of commercial lunar exploration — and then brought her design thinking process directly to students in Arkansas.
+From Leicester to the Moon to an Arkansas classroom.
 That's not a speaking tour.
 That's a career pathway being laid in real time.

 The space industry needs its next generation of talent now.
 They're in classrooms across Arkansas, across the US, across the world.
-STEMAIVERSE is making sure the industry finds them — before the window closes.
+STEMAIVERSE is making sure the industry finds them — and that those students find themselves in it.

 Comments